AhmedNAlagha/MDRL-with-Demonstration-Cloning-for-Target-Localization/README.md

 * MDRL-DC: the python files required to train and test an MDRL-DC model for the target localization problem.
 * Experts: pre-trained experts used in the MDRL-DC model.
 The folder has 3 experts, previosuly trained in a single-agent environment with 1, 2, or 3 walls.
 * Embeddings: a folder that contains pre-trained encoders (autoencoders) which are used to encode the walls map.
 Each encoder is pre-trained on datasets of 1, 2, or 3 walls.
-* Datasets: this folder is to contain 3 datasets for environment variations of 1, 2, and 3 walls.
-Each dataset contains hundreds of thousands of different distributions of walls.
+* Walls: this folder is to contain 3 walls sets for environment variations of 1, 2, and 3 walls.
+Each set contains hundreds of thousands of different distributions of walls.
 This helps in saving time during training instead of creating wall distributions actively at the beginning of each episode.
-Due to the size limitations in GitHub, the user is required to download the three pkl files to the Datasets folder from OneDrive on: https://1drv.ms/u/s!AilzKc-njjP7kN4oc4ku1Q9HxdUtnw?e=F24W8g
+Due to the size limitations in GitHub, the user is required to download the three pkl files to the Walls folder from OneDrive on: https://1drv.ms/u/s!AilzKc-njjP7kN4oc4ku1Q9HxdUtnw?e=F24W8g

 Each of the MDRL-SR and MDRL-DC folders contains the following: